 4. See if you qualify for grants or government funding

-On the federal level, the EPA offers grants for companies building green infrastructure and innovating food systems.
+On the federal level, the Environmental Protection Agency offers small business grant opportunities for companies building green infrastructure and innovating food systems.
 Many state and city municipalities have their own programs you can apply to as well.

 5. Consider small-business loans

-Maybe you want to launch your small eco business quickly, without having to court investors.
-If you're building a B2C business that you expect will turn a profit reasonably soon, then a small-business loan might be the right choice.
+Maybe you want to launch a small business focused on energy efficiency quickly, without having to court investors.
+If you're building a B2C business that you expect will turn a profit reasonably soon, then a small business administration loan might be the right choice.

-As more and more consumers wake up to the urgency of the climate crisis, the demand for your company will grow.
+As more and more consumers wake up to the urgency of the climate crisis, the demand for your company and renewable energy will grow.
 Get that funding and keep innovating.Related: How to Market Your Sustainable Business